btarg/requiem-vault/GM/First Session/First session start.md

 >You notice that the strobing lights inside the library appear to be moving.
 Not like a light show at a club or concert; it looks more like many glowing objects are darting back and forth inside.
 The flashing seems to become more erratic the closer you are to the Library's entrance.

 >[!question]- Examine the entrance
 >The towering, ornate doors have been boarded up.
-The flimsy planks hastily bolted to door's the warped steel and shards of glass are beginning to rot; entering through here will be trivial.
+The flimsy planks hastily bolted to door's the warped steel are beginning to rot; entering through here will be trivial.

 ## Entering the Library

 Upon stepping into the building, you are immediately surrounded by bright blue, flame-like creatures.
 They swirl overhead in graceful arcs, wispy and gaseous, flickering like living embers.
 Lighting the dark room with their eerie neon glow, they dive toward dusty, leather-bound tomes, phasing through the pages.
 Then, leaving an icy breeze in their wake, they dart toward a dancing blue flame at the end of the room.

 The candles are unusually lit.
-Someone has been here before.
+Someone has been here recently.

 ![[library-source2.jpg]]